fyodorio/fyodorio-is-gridsome/content/posts/how-bun-can-help-to-revive-a-gridsome-project.md

 These are definitely not showstoppers but something I want to tinker with further a bit later.
 It's an affordable price for resurrecting the website.

-In summary, I'd say that if you're a noble gentleman or a lady, you probably should go the migration route and use something like [Astro](https://astro.build) (*supports Vue component*s) or [11ty](https://www.11ty.dev) (_lightweight and simple_), or basically any static site generator or [modern metaframework](https://metaframe.works/comparison/).
+In summary, I'd say that if you're a noble gentleman or a lady, you probably should go the migration route and use something like [Astro](https://astro.build) (_supports Vue components_) or [11ty](https://www.11ty.dev) (_lightweight and simple_), or basically any static site generator or [modern metaframework](https://metaframe.works/comparison/).
 But as a bit of a tech eccentric, I'll personally reside here for now, thanks to Bun (_which I'm now quite motivated to adopt and research further_).

 _The cover photo by [Museums Victoria](https://unsplash.com/@museumsvictoria) from Unsplash_